The Matter Smart Home Standard

 Sticking to one platform can help to solve the mess of apps and provide a common integration experience, but that doesn’t solve the need for various hubs to enable communication in the first place, nor does it prevent you being shut out of certain products because they don’t support your platform of choice.

 Matter aims to solve all these problems by defining a standard communication technology, and a standard application layer that all devices can use and understand consistently.
-This would eliminate the need for hubs or bridges and allow for devices to be controlled locally, improving reliability and security by negating the need for cloud servers.
+This would eliminate the need for hubs or controllers and allow for devices to be controlled locally, improving reliability and security by negating the need for cloud servers.

-Having this standard be based on open source code, and supported by such a huge swath of the industry is a very good start.
+Having this standard be based on open-source code, and supported by such a huge swath of the industry is a very good start.
 That ensures no one needs to be locked out by licensing fees, while still allowing for a widely accepted certification process to ensure standards compliance.

 The state of play

 Smart device makers and the platforms the integrate with take different approaches to how they, and we, control their devices.
 Many opt for maximum compatibility and go with the ubiquitous Wi-Fi protocol for communications.
 That’s fine, but it’s not suitable for smaller battery powered devices like sensors, it can be clunky to set up new devices, and there is no standard for how those devices should communicate with one another.

 To solve this last problem, these devices tend to use cloud-based services to control them and provide an application layer interface (API) for others to use.
 These Web-based APIs are all different and require custom code to interface with them.
 Platforms like Amazon and Google have adopted this as the primary method of integrating with their platforms.
 Using a special software plugin built to their own standard, the platform can be told what functions it can use and how to connect to the API.